JhossePaul/pysetl/docs/source/workflow.rst

 +++++++++++++++++++++++++++++++++++++++++++++

 At the core of a PySetl project is a Factory.
-It gives structure and readability to our code and isolates business logic into one-reponsability concrete implementations.
+It gives structure and readability to our code and isolates business logic into single-responsibility concrete implementations.

 :class:`pysetl.workflow.Factory` is a generic abstract class that resembles the